-Smartphones and the environment aren’t something we usually think of together.
-But new research suggests mobile phones are the most damaging of all tech devices.
+Smartphones and the environment are not necessarily things we might think of together.
+But a couple of years ago there was research to suggest that mobile phones are the most damaging of all laptops, tablets, smartphones and the environmenttech devices.

-Smartphones and data centres are damaging to the environment and will have the biggest carbon footprint in the tech industry by 2040, researchers have found.
+Researchers found that smartphones and data centres are damaging to the environment and are likely to have the biggest carbon footprint in the tech industry by 2040.

-Scientists came to this conclusion after calculating the carbon footprint of devices such as mobiles, laptops, tablets and desktops – as well as data centres and communication networks collectively known as information and communications technology (ICT).
+Scientists came to their conclusion after calculating the carbon footprint of devices such as mobile phones, laptops, tablets and desktop PCs – as well as data centres and communication networks collectively known as information and communications technology (ICT).

-The team from McMaster University in Canada found smartphones to be the most damaging of all devices in the industry, with the bulk of their emissions coming from the production chain.
+The team from Canada’s McMaster University in Hamilton, Ontario, found smartphones to be the most damaging of all devices in the industry, with the bulk of emissions coming from the production chain.

-According to the researchers, smartphone components that require the most amount of energy to produce are the chip and the motherboard – as they are made up of precious metals mined at a high cost.
+According to the researchers, smartphone components which require the highest amount of energy to produce are the chip and the motherboard.
+They’re made up from precious metals mined at a high cost.

-Dr Lotfi Belkhir, a professor at the W Booth School of Engineering Practice and Technology at McMaster University, said: “Anyone can acquire a smartphone, and telecommunications companies make it easy for people to acquire a new one every two years.
+Dr Lotfi Belkhir, a professor at the W Booth School of Engineering Practice and Technology at McMaster University, said: “Anyone can acquire a smartphone, and telecommunications companies make it easy for people to acquire a new one every couple of years.

 “We found that by 2020 the energy consumption of a smartphone is going to be more than that of PCs and laptops.”

-“Today it sits at about 1.5%.
-If trends continue, ICT will account for as much as 14% for the total global footprint by 2040, or about half of the entire transportation sector worldwide.”
+“In 2018 is sat at about 1.5%.
+If those trends continue, ICT will account for as much as 14% of the total global footprint by 2040, or about half of the entire transportation sector worldwide.”

-The research is published in the Journal of Cleaner Production.
+The research was published in the Journal of Cleaner Production.